rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 <b>A good scientist always cherishes paradoxes, and does not settle until he has turned the oyster back into a pearl</b>.
 This line stayed with me, when Huntron addressed some students at IIT-Bombay.
 I never had the privilege for being one of those students, since i failed the exams i took.
 Didn't even make it past the shortlist.
 But, surely our lives cant be governed by six hours spent in an exam-hall.
 But i did listen to the video, which seemed to resonate with me.  <br>

+In this whole journey, my advisor has been constantly with me.
+This taught me what character means.

 Hmm, So this writing style seems important, <br>
 For correct prose, <br>